-3.1.
-Malaria Basics
+3.1 Malaria Basics

 The micro-organism which causes malaria is a tiny parasite.
 It must live part of its life in a mosquito, but also part in the blood of another animal.
-Malaria parasites must always be inside another animal; they cannot live on their own.
-Many animals in the forest have malaria parasites in their blood, though for many, the parasites live in them without harming their health.
+Many animals in the forest have malaria parasites in their blood, though often they carry the parasites with no harm to their health.

 The parasites can only live inside a few kinds of mosquito.
 These mosquitoes bite mainly in the evening and very early in the morning.
 When a mosquito bites a person or animal with malaria parasites, it drinks some in with the blood.
 These parasites take about a week to get from the mosquito's stomach to her mouth.
 Once the parasites are living at the mosquito's mouth, the parasites will get into the blood of any person or animal when the mosquito bites.

-Figure 15: Mosquito biting
+FIGURE 15: Mosquito biting.

 Remember the course of infection from Chapter 1?
-If a malaria parasite gets into your body, at first you feel fine.
+If a malaria parasite gets into biting. your body, at first you feel fine.
 Symptoms of malaria usually start to appear one to three weeks later.
 At first it feels like flu, but the parasites reproduce very quickly, and soon you have a high fever and feel terrible.
+Other symptoms can include vomiting, nausea (feeling like you want to vomit) and headaches.
 Your immune system has a hard time killing all the parasites, because they reproduce so quickly.
-Taking medicine will quickly reduce the number of parasites.